aws-samples/serverless-patterns/alb-ecs-bedrock-agents-cdk-dotnet/README.md

     ```
 4. Deploy the stack to your default AWS account and region.

-**Please be aware that the deploy command will take about 5-15 minutes to complete**

-The output of this command should give you the API Gateway endpoint URL:
+    **Please be aware that the deploy command will take about 5-15 minutes to complete.** The output of this command should give you the ALB endpoint URL:
     ```
     cdk deploy
     ```